 I order the Margarita.
 I’ve never been asked for my preference for the salted rim.
 I go with the suggestion of French lemon salt.
 It’s the most delicious Margarita I have ever tasted and I’ve had plenty!

-Head on over to The Hemingway Bar where the drinks will take a little bite out of your budget at €34 each.
-You’ll walk away with a smile and a story to tell about your first apéro at the Hemingway Bar in Paris.
+Head on over to The Hemingway Bar Paris where the drinks will take a little bite out of your budget at €34 each.
+You’ll walk away with a smile and a story to tell about your first apéro at the Hemingway Bar Paris.

-The Hemingway Bar Details
+The Hemingway Bar Paris: Practicalities

-Location: Place Vendôme.
 Closest Métro Stations: Opéra, Tuileries, Madeleine, Havre-Caumartin

 Are You An Ernest Hemingway Fan?